January – Specialized Grant Cycle

 - Charles Webb-Ed Croft Endowment Fund – Grants up to $10,000 are available annually to nonprofit organizations serving Berkeley, Charleston and/or Dorchester County serving children with special needs.
 Contact: Kaela Hammond.

 - Griffith-Reyburn Lowcountry Artist of the Year Award – A grant of $6,000 is made annually to a Charleston County visual artist, defined as a fine art sculptor or individual who works in oils, acrylics, watercolors, or pastels.
 The grant will provide funding to support the artist during the creation of a work of art that reflects or depicts “the look and feel” of the Lowcountry.
 Contact: Caroline Rakar.
-This deadline has been extended – please submit applications by February 4th, 2018 for consideration.

 - Winthrop Family Fund – Grants up to $5,000 are available annually to nonprofit organizations serving Allendale and/or Hampton Counties addressing all charitable areas, with particular attention to education, health, and conservation/ preservation of the built and natural environment.
 Contact: Veronica Hemmingway.